alb-car/dh-posts-resources/nifi-beginner-guide/nifi-beginner-guide.md

 Finally, assign the parameter context to the current process group: right click in the square-patterned area and click *Configure*.

-In the *GENERAL* tab, select the context you created under the “*Process Group Parameter Context*” option, and click *APPLY*.
+In the *GENERAL* tab, select the context you created under the “*Process Group Parameter Context*” option and click *APPLY*.

 You are now ready to add a processor that uses this parameter.
-You can skip the [Adding a variable](#adding-a-variable) subsection, as it is equivalent to what you just did.
+You can skip [Adding a variable](#adding-a-variable), as it is equivalent to what you just did.

 #### Adding a variable